Gardebataillon: Uniform

 The battalion taking up their positions outside Presidential Office in March 1980.

 Their uniform is very similar to the uniform of the German Wachbataillon.
 The soldiers of the Guard are distinguished by their red beret, and their white collar.
 Apart from the beret, the battalion's uniform also includes a ceremonial helmet, with the coat of arms of Austria on the front.

 Purpose

 Its tasks include the protection of federal buildings such as the Hofburg Imperial Palace and the Federal Chancellery.
 The battalion also provides Guards of Honour to carry out representative duties (such as accreditations of ambassadors, welcoming ceremonies, and parades).
 Of these, the seniormost task is to provide honours for high ranking national & foreign dignitaries during events of importance.
 The deliverable for this task is the battalion's two honor Guard companies.
 The detached companies perform their respective public duties in Vienna, the national capital.
 It also appears during repatriation ceremonies for fallen soldiers returning from combat.

+The Guardsmen are trained as infantrymen (Jäger).
+In the event of a deployment, the unit is tasked with area and asset protection (securing facilities and buildings) as well as personal and escort protection.